Autism What to Know and What Comes Next

 What are the symptoms of autism?

 Autism is a spectrum, and no two children with ASD are alike, just like no two children are the same.
-While these are a collection of possible symptoms, it doesn’t include every last sign (source).
+While these are a collection of possible symptoms, they don’t include every last sign (source).
 Children with ASD often have social and communication issues- 40% of children with autism are nonverbal.
 They usually have unique behaviors or sensory concerns.

 Social Skills

-• Does not answer to name by 1-year-old
+• Does not answer to name by a 1-year-old

 • Prefers solitary play or does not understand personal space